-1. The locus of a point at a distant 3 cm from a fixed point.
+Describe the locus of a point at a distance of 3 cm from a fixed point.

 The locus of a point which is 3 cm away from a fixed point is circumference of a circle whose radius is 3 cm and the fixed point is the centre of the circle.